 In light of the recent achievement, Google’s Senior Vice President of Technical Infrastructure made the following statement in a blog post – “During 2017, across the globe, for every kilowatt-hour of electricity Google consumed, we purchased a kilowatt-hour of renewables from a wind or solar farm that was built specifically for Google.”

-Hölzle went on to explain the company is taking its responsibilities even further, entering into contracts to buy a further three gigawatts of power from renewable sources.
+Hölzle went on to explain that global giant is taking its responsibilities even further by entering into agreements to buy a further three gigawatts of power from renewable sources of energy.

-Not only does its investment in green energy sources mean it’s making a conscious effort to reduce its carbon footprint significantly, it’s also financing the green energy economy, with current contracts contributing more than $3 billion in new capital investment around the world.
+Not only does the investment in renewable energy sources mean that the company is making a sustainable effort to reduce its carbon impact, it is also financing the renewable economy, with current contracts contributing more than $3 billion in new capital investment around the globe.

-However, there’s still some way to go until Google is 100% run on renewable energy sources.
+However, there’s still some way to go until Google is fully operating on renewable energy sources.

-Although Hölzle explained the company adds a kilowatt hour of energy to the grid for every hour it spends, that may not be used to directly power its own data centres or offices, because the projects it supports may be in different geographical areas to its facilities, or the power generated at a different time.
+Although Hölzle stated that Google adds a kilowatt hour of energy to the grid for 60 minutes that it spends, it might not even be used to directly power its own data centres or offices, because the projects it supports may be in different geographical areas to its facilities, or the power generated at a different time.

-The company explained it will continue to invest in new energy sources as demand for its products grow.
-It will also stay on the lookout for new opportunities to help markets where it’s not currently operating renewable energy sources.
+Google explained it will continue to invest in renewable sources as product demand continues to grow.
+It will also continue to look for new opportunities to help markets that are not using sources of renewable energy to operate.